Aerated static pile composting: Aeration

 The aeration system uses fans to push and/or pull air through the composting mass.
 Rigid or flexible perforated piping, connected to fans, delivers the air.
 The pipes can be installed in channels, on top of a floor, or included throughout the pile during buildup.

 In large-scale systems, forced aeration is accompanied with a computerized monitoring system responsible for controlling the rate and schedule of air delivery to the composting mass, although meters and manual monitoring techniques may also be used in smaller scale operations.

 Advantages of this composting method include the ability to maintain the proper moisture and oxygen levels for the microbial populations to operate at peak efficiency to reduce pathogens, while preventing excess heat, which can crash the system.
 Aerated systems also facilitate the use of biofilters to treat process air to remove particulates and mitigate odors prior to venting.
 However, aerated systems can dry out quickly and must be monitored closely to maintain desired moisture levels.

-In Thailand this system has been used by 470 farmer groups.
-(May, 2008).
-The process required 30 days to finish without turning, with 10 metric tons of compost (10 piles) obtained each time.
-A 15-inch squirrel-cage blower was used to force the air through 10 static piles of compost, one at a time, for 15 minute periods twice a day.
-The raw materials consisted of agricultural wastes and animal manure in the ratio of 3:1 by volume.
+Types of Aerated Static Pile Systems

+Aerated static pile (ASP) composting systems can be constructed in a number of different configurations depending on how air is supplied to the pile and how odors, moisture, and stormwater are managed.
+The most common types include below-grade aerated static pile systems, pipe-on-grade systems, turned aerated pile systems, and covered aerated static pile systems.

+Below-Grade Aerated Static Pile (ASP)

+Below-grade aerated static pile (ASP) systems use aeration infrastructure installed below the composting pad.
+Air is supplied through underground piping, spargers, trenches, or precast concrete aeration channels.
+Compost is placed directly above the aeration system and is usually covered with 6 to 12 inches (15 to 30 cm) of finished compost, wood chips, or compost overs.
+The cover layer functions as a biofilter and can reduce odors and other emissions released from the pile by as much as 98%.

+Because the aeration system is installed below the surface, there is little equipment to remove or reposition between composting cycles.
+Below-grade systems generally have a higher construction cost than surface pipe systems, but operating costs are often lower because less labor is required during normal operation.

+Pipe-on-Grade Aerated Static Pile (ASP)

+Pipe-on-grade aerated static pile (ASP) systems sometimes referred to as extended aerated static piles (eASP) use perforated aeration pipes placed directly on top of the composting pad before the pile is constructed.
+After composting is complete, the pipes are either disposed of or removed and reused for the next batch.

+Pipe-on-grade systems require relatively little permanent infrastructure and can be installed on existing compost pads, or raw soil.
+They generally have lower capital costs than below-grade systems, however they have the highest operational costs due to the cost of replacing pipes.